Stabilizing the Splits through Minimax Decision Trees: Ensemble models

 Although a single decision tree can capture patterns in data through hierarchical partitioning, it often suffers from high variance in predictions, which makes it sensitive to small changes in the training dataset.
 To address these limitations, an ensemble approach can be utilized to combine multiple decision trees, leading to improved stability and predictive accuracy.
 In this section, we extend the MinimaxSplit and cyclic MinimaxSplit methods to an ensemble context.

-The ensemble method we consider here is the original Breiman's random forest \citep{breiman1984classification}, which aggregates multiple decision trees to improve the precision and robustness of the prediction.
+The ensemble method we consider here is Breiman's classic random forest \citep{breiman2001random}, which aggregates multiple decision trees to improve the precision and robustness of the prediction.
 Each tree is grown to a fixed depth $k$ according to some splitting rule, and the split dimension of each node is optimized among independent selections of random subsets of $[d]$ with a fixed cardinality $m_{\mathrm{try}}$.
-Each tree in the ensemble is trained on a bootstrap sample of the original dataset and predictions are made by averaging the output of individual trees, effectively reducing the overall variance of the model (see Algorithm 1 in Appendix \ref{sec:Algorithms}).
+Each tree in the ensemble is trained on a bootstrap sample, yet our theoretical results do not consider bootstrap for simplicity.
+Predictions are made by averaging the output of individual trees, effectively reducing the overall variance of the model (see Algorithm 1 in Appendix \ref{sec:Algorithms}).
 We call the ensemble the \textit{MinimaxSplit (resp.~VarianceSplit) random forest}, if the base learners follow the MinimaxSplit (resp.~VarianceSplit) algorithm.\footnote{Note that the cyclic MinimaxSplit case does not apply (unless $m_{\mathrm{try}}=1$) due to the lack of an optimization procedure over the dimensions.}